How to Become a CBT Therapist in Ontario

 Treating your OCD with Exposure and Response (Ritual) Prevention, Second Edition

-Please email us at virtualcbt@gmail.com if you have questions about private CBT supervision or consultation.
+Email us at virtualcbt@gmail.com if you have questions about private CBT supervision or consultation.
 You can also follow us on social media by clicking the links below.
-Learn more about our supervision and consultation fees (starting at 170$ per session).
-Email us if you are interested in a reduced rate and we can start a group.
+Learn more about our supervision and consultation fees.

 Don’t forget to download your free CBT training plan below!
-It outlines all of the courses that were mentioned in this blog and more.
+It outlines the courses mentioned in this blog and more.

 If you or someone you know is looking for specialized CBT, check out our services: